xcat2/confluent-docs/docs/configureconfluent.md

 At which point, `n1` has location and IMM address configured just by virtue of the nodes it was assigned to.
 Note that membership in the `everything` group is automatic, even if not listed in the groups for a node to be in, it will nevertheless be considered a member of that group.

+At this point, there are a few alternative paths to proceed:

+* Set up confluent to be able to deploy operating systems (recommended prior to autoconfiguration if planning for OS deployment using confluent): [Preparing for Operating System Deployment]({{site.baseurl}}/documentation/confluentosdeploy.html)
+* Discovery is intended to help when IP addresses, usernames, and/or passwords are not configured yet.
+If these activities are otherwise handled in the environmennt, it is suggested to skip discovery and read: [Managing hardware using confluent]({{site.baseurl}}/documentation/manageconfluent.html)
+* If the IP addresses, usernames, and/or passwords need to be configured and it is desired to use physical location of equipment as the key, see: [Using switch based discovery]({{site.baseurl}}/documentation/confluentswitchdisco.html)
+* If the IP addresses, usernames, and/or passwords need to be configured and it is desired to either use serial numbers, mac addresses, or otherwise manually review the available data to proceed, see: [Using nodediscover assign]({{site.baseurl}}/documentation/confluentnodeassign.html)

 For information on using confluent to aid in autoconfiguration and mac address collection (whether automatic or manual), see [Node discovery and autoconfiguration with confluent]({{ site.baseurl }}/documentation/confluentdisco.html).